Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore

-\myparagraph{Compatibility with Several New Technologies} A portion of our participants reported that \sig's integration and compatibility with a wide range of modern technologies provided a significant advantage.
+\myparagraph{Compatibility with Several New Technologies} A portion of our participants reported that \sigs integration and compatibility with a wide range of modern technologies provided a significant advantage.
 The mentioned technologies included security tooling such as SLSA build attestations, as well as containerization technologies and cloud computing applications.
-In most cases, the resources required to set up connections to these technologies were minimal or nonexistent. \emph{\Subjectnine} states, \myinlinequote{a lot of clients are getting into signing their containers pretty trivial to do if you use something like cosign...Sigstore is the easy choice because it just works on any registry, and integrating it to Kubernetes is pretty easy }
+In most cases, the resources required to set up connections to these technologies were minimal or nonexistent. \emph{\Subjecttwelve} states, \myinlinequote{a lot of clients are getting into signing their containers...
+Sigstore is the easy choice because it just works on any registry, and integrating it to Kubernetes is easy.}

-\myparagraph{Use of Short-lived Keys/Certificates} Sigstore's enforcement of short-lived keys and certificates as a security feature was recognized by our participants as a major strength of the tooling.
-Traditional \signs tools require users to manually set expiration times for cryptographic elements such as signatures, keys, and certificates at the time of generation.
-While this approach provides customization flexibility, it also introduces the risk of long-lived cryptographic materials remaining valid for extended periods, increasing the likelihood of compromise.
-Participants appreciated \sig's automated management of key and certificate lifetimes, which mitigates this risk. \emph{\Subjecttwo} states, \myinlinequote{So (with) PGP, you still have to figure out the key distribution problem.
-Because Sigstore uses short-lived keys that solves a lot of those issues around key storage and key distribution...}
+\myparagraph{Use of Short-lived Keys/Certificates} Participants appreciated \sigs enforcement of short-lived keys and certificates.
+Some signing tools require users to manually set expiration times for cryptographic elements such as keys and certificates at the time of generation.
+That customizability also introduces the risk of long-lived cryptographic materials, increasing the likelihood of compromise.
+Participants preferred \sigs automated management of key and certificate lifetimes.
+As \emph{\Subjecttwo} stated, \myinlinequote{PGP, you still have to figure out the key distribution problem....Sigstore uses short-lived keys, that solves a lot of those issues.}

-\myparagraph{Presence of a Transparency Log} The inclusion of a transparency log in the \sig ecosystem, serving as a \textit{tamper-resistant} secondary record of changes to an artifact's metadata, was seen as highly beneficial by participants.
-This feature provided an additional layer of trust, allowing users to verify signed artifacts with greater confidence. \ParticipantQuote{\Subjecteight}{From a higher level, we're going to use a transparency log to determine what was actually signed and what was written into that transparency log.}
+\myparagraph{Presence of a Transparency Log} Adopters valued the ability to audit signing actions. \sigs transparency log provides a tamper-resistant record of all changes to an artifact’s metadata, a functionality not offered by other signing systems. \ParticipantQuote{\Subjectnine}{From a higher level, we're going to use a transparency log to determine what was actually signed and what was written into that transparency log.}

-Other technological factors noted by participants are the reliability of Sigstore’s public instance was a valuable aspect of \sig.

-\textit{\textbf{Macroenvironmental factors}}
+\paragraph{Macroenvironmental Factors.}